FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Acknowledgment

 The plot for \textit{Cloud9am} shows that this feature contributed nothing in \qqmn predicting whether or not it will rain tomorrow.

-The plot for \textit{Evaporation} shows that the relationship between Evaporation and future rain fall is rather complicated.
-This is as expected as although both evaporation and precipitation (rainfall) are connected within the water cycle, their relationship depends on several factors including global climate phenomena and local factors.
-Nevertheless, this shape plot would be helpful to meteorologists to discover the detailed pattern between \textit{Evaporation} and \textit{Rain}.
-For example, in this specific case, when \textit{Evaporation} reaches 13mm, then this will most likely lead to rain tomorrow.
+The relationship between evaporation and rain fall is rather complicated as it depends external factors including global climate phenomena, nevertheless, the shape plot for \textit{Evaporation} provides a detailed analysis such that when \textit{Evaporation} reaches 13mm, it is most likely lead to rain tomorrow.
 This complicated relationship can also be observed with \textit{Pressure9am} and \textit{Temp9am}, and how atmospheric pressure and temperature affects the chance of raining the next day also depends on other factors.

-The plot for \textit{Humidity9am} follows a similar pattern to \textit{Humidity3pm}, with a drastic increase in the chance of raining tomorrow when the humidity is above 60\%.
-Therefore, when humidity at 9am is above 60\%, it will most likely to rain tomorrow, and when humidity at 9am is less than 60\%, it will most likely to not rain tomorrow.

-The plot for \textit{Maximum Temperature} (MaxTemp) shows that higher maximum temperature means there is a less chance of raining tomorrow, and there is a drop in chance of raining tomorrow when the maximum temperature is above 5 degree Celsius.
+The plot for \textit{Humidity9am} shows a drastic increase in the chance of raining tomorrow when the humidity is above 60\%.
+The plot for \textit{Maximum Temperature} (MaxTemp) shows that higher maximum temperature means there is a less chance of raining tomorrow.
 The plot for \textit{Rainfall} shows that, as expected, the more rainfall detected on the recorded day, more likely to rain tomorrow.
 There is a drop in chance of raining tomorrow when rainfall detected on the recorded day is above 17mm, and this might warrant a further investigation with the meteorologist.
 The plot for \textit{WindGustSpeed} shows that when the speed of the strongest wind is at around 70km/h, it is more likely to rain tomorrow.
-The chance of raining tomorrow then drop when the speed of the strongest wind is above 70km/h.
-Whereas when the speed of the strongest wind is less than 49 km/h, it is more likely to not rain tomorrow.